vitessio/website/content/en/docs/get-started/kubernetes.md

 Higher cache values are more performant.
 However, cached values are lost if a reparent happens.
 The new master will start off at the `next_id` that was saved by the old master.

-The VTGates also need to know about the sequence tables.
-This is done by updating the vschema for commerce as follows:
+The VTGate servers also need to know about the sequence tables.
+This is done by updating the VSchema for commerce as follows:

 ``` json
 {